Last reviewed on 18 June 2021

 When the news is full of negative stories about coronavirus and other issues and you haven't seen your loved ones for many months, you might struggle to stay positive.
 That’s perfectly normal.
 But there are some techniques to help you focus on the good stuff and stay hopeful about the future.

 During the first lockdown, everyone seemed to be using their time at home to do new things.
 Zoom pub quizzes.
 Learning Spanish.
 Virtual music gigs.
 PE with Joe workouts.
 Baking sourdough.
-Nine months on, you might be feeling less enthusiastic.
+More than a year on, you might be feeling less enthusiastic.
 That’s OK!

-As author and mental health campaigner Matt Haig (@mattzhaig) posted on Instagram recently, “If you brushed your teeth today and got showered and ate something and spent ten minutes not looking at the news then well done, it’s an achievement.”
+As author and mental health campaigner Matt Haig (@mattzhaig) posted on Instagram, “If you brushed your teeth today and got showered and ate something and spent ten minutes not looking at the news then well done, it’s an achievement.”

 Indeed, by sticking to the rules, you’re playing a vital role in the fight against COVID-19.
 Embrace the slower pace.
 Live in the moment.
 Be kind to yourself.
-And remember that life goes on – even if it looks very different to this time last year.
+And remember that life goes on – even if it looks very different to how it was 18 months ago.

 Read Good Thinking’s articles about how to get enough sleep and how nature can boost your wellbeing.
 If you think meditation and mindfulness might be useful, listen to this podcast about taking a micropause and download the Meditainment app.